SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

  ![New](./images/setup5.png)

-4. In the Integration Token field, paste in the integration token generated and copied from the SAP Cloud Platform.
+4. In the Integration Token field, paste in the integration token generated and copied from the SAP Business Technology Platform.

  ![Paste](./images/setup6.png)

 5. Enter a description for your system integration token.

-- Recommendation: use the same name you entered in SAP Cloud Platform when you generated the token.
+- Recommendation: use the same name you entered in SAP Business Technology Platform when you generated the token.
 - Example: >S/4HANA Cloud system name<

 6. Choose *Save*.